git/git.github.io/rev_news/drafts/edition-24.md

-    Tim expertly finishes by combining Bitbucket Pipeline with an alias, so he can do with it an equivalent of `git bisect` by just running all the steps in the bisect parallel - that is bruteforcing tests.
+    Tim expertly finishes by combining Bitbucket Pipeline with an alias, so he can do with it an equivalent of `git bisect` by just running all the steps in the bisect parallel - that is brute-forcing tests.
 All this without the need of involving the developer, at the cost of CPU time (though possibly not wallclock time, assuming sufficient parallelism and small number of commits to test).
 The CPU time is worth less than developer's time.